dinocom33/dinocom33/README.md

 ### Hi there 👋 My name is Simeon Todorov

-- 🌱 I’m currently learning Programming Fundamentals with Python in Software University https://softuni.bg
+- 🌱 I’m currently learning Programming Fundamentals with Python - September 2022 in Software University https://softuni.bg
 - 📫 How to reach me: simeon.s.todorov@gmail.com

 <!--